Park and ride: Kiss and ride / kiss and fly

 Many railway stations and airports feature a "kiss-and-ride" or "kiss-and-fly" area in which cars can stop briefly to discharge or, less commonly, pick up passengers.
 The term first appeared in a 20 January 1956 report in the Los Angeles Times.
-It refers to the nominal scenario whereby a passenger is driven to the station by spouse or partner; they kiss each other goodbye before the passenger catches the train.
+It refers to the nominal scenario whereby a passenger is driven to the station by spouse or partner, then they kiss each other goodbye before the passenger catches the train.

 Deutsche Bahn has announced that it will be changing the English expressions for Kiss and Ride, Service Points and Counters to German ones.
-In Italy the new Bologna Centrale railway station uses the "kiss and ride" signs.
+In Italy the new Bologna Centrale railway station uses "kiss and ride" signs.
 Some high-speed railway stations in Taiwan have signs outside stations reading "Kiss and Ride" in English, with Chinese characters above the words that read "temporary pick-up and drop-off zone".
-Kiss and Ride are getting popular in Poland.
-Cities with such areas include Wrocław (since October 2011), Kraków (since 15 November 2013), Warsaw (since 2016), or Toruń (since 2016).
-Locally they are known by its English name, i.e. "Kiss and ride" and while the sign is non-standardized, all of them contain the letters K+R. In the Netherlands, many English terms are lifted straight into the Dutch language, and 'Kiss & Ride' is one of them.
+Kiss and Rides are getting popular in Poland.
+Cities with such areas include Wrocław (since October 2011), Kraków (since 15 November 2013), Warsaw (since 2016), and Toruń (since 2016).
+Locally they are known by their English name, i.e. "Kiss and ride" and while the sign is non-standardized, all of them contain the letters K+R. In the Netherlands, many English terms appear in the Dutch language, and "Kiss & Ride" is one of them.

 Car-share park and rides

 Park and ride schemes do not necessarily involve public transport.
 They can be provided to reduce the number of cars on the road by promoting carpooling, vanpooling, and carsharing.
 Partly because of the concentration of riders, and thus a reduced number of vehicles, these park and ride terminals often have express transit services into the urban area, such as a high-occupancy vehicle lane.
 The service may take passengers in only one direction in the morning (typically towards a central business district) and in the opposite direction in the evening, with no or a limited number of trips available in the middle of the day.
 It is often not allowed to park at these locations overnight.
-These attributes vary from region to region.
+These attributes vary from region to region, reflecting local transportation policies and commuter needs.